ClaudioVertemara/CST326-GameDevelopment/Mario/README.md

-# Pong Project
+# Mario Project

-This is a recreation of the classic game Pong with my own twist which is the first project for the class CST 326 Game Development taken during Spring 2020.
+This is a recreation of the first level of Mario which is the second project for the class CST 326 Game Development taken during Spring 2020.